 Face masks however do offer some protection against droplets from coughs and sneezes.
 They are important personal protective equipment (PPE) for healthcare workers and patients.

 The new advice is that we should wear a face mask out to the shops and they are definitely a good idea if you are looking after somebody who is unwell.
 Both the carer and patient if showing any symptoms should wear the masks for this to be effective.
 It is now also the law to wear a face mask on public transport.

 Where do I get one, they have all sold out

 If you cannot get hold of a face mask, or maybe just fancy using up some material you have at home, we have made a simple tutorial on making a cotton mask.
-We have these as back up for our carers should we run out of paper masks, they have an insert for kitchen towel or tissue that can be changed with each visit to a clients home.

 How to make a cotton face mask